Shake Shack Sauce (Copycat)

 A tip to make this the most spot on recipe, get picky with ingredients.
 Use Heinz ketchup and Hellman’s mayonnaise.
 While using other brands will still make a delicious sauce, you want to use the highest quality ingredients for the best possible sauce.

-• Cheeseburger Casserole: My cheeseburger casserole is modeled after the Big Mac but instead swap out the Shack Sauce to make a dish that Shake Shack wishes they had on their menu!
+• Cheeseburger Casserole: My cheeseburger casserole is modeled after the Big Mac, but you can add this sauce to make a dish that Shake Shack wishes they had on their menu!

-• Chicken Strips: Use this as a dipping sauce for my Crispy Chicken Strips and serve them up for game day!
+• Chicken Strips: Use this as a dipping sauce for crispy chicken strips and serve them up for game day!

 • Meatloaf: Make kid friendly comfort food with my Bacon Cheeseburger Meatloaf and brush this sauce on top during the last 10 minutes of baking.